 Living Shorelines Grants & Technical Assistance Program

-In Spring 2018, the New Jersey Chapter of the Nature Conservancy kicked off a program to assist communities in developing and implementing living shorelines as a nature-based solution to coastal erosion, and other coastal hazards.
-Living Shorelines are defined as shoreline stabilization techniques that incorporate native vegetation and natural materials to protect coastlines from coastal hazards, while also providing benefits to plants and wildlife.
+In September 2019, the New Jersey Chapter of the Nature Conservancy kicked off another round of its program to assist communities in developing and implementing living shorelines as a nature-based solution to the erosion of tidal shorelines, and other coastal hazards.

 Webinars & Workshops

-Webinar: Overview of Grant Program and Living Shoreline Planning Tools
+March 2018 – Overview of Grant Program and Living Shoreline Planning Tools (webinar)

-We recently hosted an informational webinar on the program on March 15th, 2018.
-Topics covered included the Invitation for Proposals application process, as well as tools and resources for planning a living shoreline project in your area.
+Topics included the 2018 Invitation for Proposals application process as well as tools and resources for planning a living shoreline project.
 Click here to view the webinar.

-In July 2018 TNC-NJ along with our partners at Jacques Cousteau National Estuarine Research Reserve hosted a webinar on how to develop a conceptual design for a living shoreline project.
-Conceptual designs can be helpful early on in the project initiation phase, to get feedback from stakeholders, obtain funding, and work with engineers to develop a final design.
+With partners at Jacques Cousteau National Estuarine Research Reserve, TNC-NJ hosted a webinar about developing a conceptual design for a living shoreline project.
+Conceptual designs can be helpful early in the project to get feedback from stakeholders, obtain funding, and work with engineers to develop a final design.
 This webinar features presentations from Jon Miller (Stevens Institute of Technology) and Josh Moody (Partnership for the Delaware Estuary), both of whom have extensive experience with living shorelines in New Jersey.
 You can view a recording of the webinar here.

-On Thursday October 18th at 9 AM our friends at Jacques Cousteau National Estuarine Research Reserve in Tuckerton, NJ will be hosting a 1/2 day workshop to take a deeper dive on 2 living shoreline techniques, oyster reefs and marsh sills.
-This workshop will feature lessons learned from practitioners who’ve implemented living shoreline projects on the ground in New Jersey.
-We’ll also have representatives from the NJDEP on hand to talk about some of the regulations around doing these projects.
-You can register for the workshop HERE.
+Our friends at Jacques Cousteau National Estuarine Research Reserve in Tuckerton, NJ hosted a half-day workshop to take a deeper dive on 2 living shoreline techniques: oyster reefs and marsh sills.
+This workshop featured lessons learned from practitioners who’ve implemented living shoreline projects on-the-ground in New Jersey.
+The workshop was also attended by representatives from the NJDEP who spoke about some of the regulations around doing these projects.

 Project Planning Tools and Resources